cybergarage/go-cbor/doc/conversion.md

 ![](img/unmarshal_table_to_basic.png)

-In addition to the basic standard data types of Go, The unmarshal functions support any user-defined maps and structs, and the standard struct such as time.Time as the following.
+In addition to the basic standard data types of Go, The unmarshal functions support any user-defined maps and structs, as well as the standard struct such as time.Time as the following.

 ![](img/unmarshal_table_to_special.png)